Send money to Germany

 Foreign exchange specialist

-- Foreign exchange specialists offer attractive exchange rates compared to the banks
+- Foreign exchange specialists usually offer more attractive exchange rates than the banks

 - They offer a wide range of currencies to exchange in

 - Some providers have a minimum and maximum transfer limit which may not work in your favour

 - Convenient and fast if you need to make a small one off transfer